ne1s0n/legpipe2/README.md

 ## TODO

+- genomicDBimport requires a precise list of intervals, it should probably migrate to its own module
 - implement test for required software (maybe module based? like what is done for `interpolate()` and `validate()` functions)
 - test align module